frontlinesms/grails-url-rewrite-plugin/readme.md

 	TODO                | in progress                | DONE
-	allow defining of URL rules somewhere in a nice DSL inject the url rewrite rules at the top of web.xml (probably withWebDescriptor)
+	allow defining of URL rules somewhere in a nice DSL inject the url rewrite rules at the top of web.xml

 [1]: http://grails.org
 [2]: http://www.tuckey.org/urlrewrite